 Biomedical Admissions Test (BMAT)

 Please note, the University of Oxford will not accept BMAT results from the September sitting for A100 Medicine and BC98 Biomedical Sciences.
-If you are applying for either of these courses at Oxford, you must take the test in November.
+If you are applying for either of these courses at Oxford, you must take the test in October/November.

 The BMAT provides a predictive assessment of candidates' potential for Medicine, Veterinary Medicine and Biomedical Sciences.
 We require a BMAT result for every candidate, regardless of your country of origin.